Transparent dark purple Travel Guide by Insurte logo

 However, what if you're not currently in university?
 Or you're looking for a one-off program?
 There are some international schools in Italy available to the general public, should your enrollment be approved.
 There are also third-party companies that offer study-abroad experience packages.

-We will get into the details below, but in general, studying abroad for a year in Italy looks likes this:
+We will get into the details below, but in general, studying abroad for a year in Italy looks like this:

 • Meeting the eligibility requirements.
 To study abroad in Italy for a year, there are requirements that you will need to be able to meet.
 One of the more significant barriers can be financial.
 To study abroad, whether through a college program or not, you will need to show that you can support yourself during your entire stay in Italy.
-There are additional requirements that we will discuss later.
+There are additional requirements, too, detailed later on this page.

 • Applying to the program of your choice.
-Either through your university or to one of the schools that accept international applicants or a third party program.
+Either through your university or to one of the schools that accept international applicants; or a third party program.
+In order to qualify for a study visa, your program needs to be at least 20 hours per week.

 • Receiving an admissions letter.
 Once you receive an acceptance letter, you can begin the formal visa process.